Sharp upper tail behavior of line ensembles via the tangent method: Extremal stationary ensembles

 To prove Theorem~\ref{t.extremal initial tail} we have several ingredients which are qualitative counterparts to similar steps in the proof of Theorem~\ref{t.upper tail upper bound}, as we explained earlier in Section~\ref{s.intro.proof ideas}.
 At a basic level, we need to be able to control the second curve to be below some decaying deterministic function, and have control over the top curve at two boundary points at some location.

-We need to control the second curve on the event that $\cL_1(0)$ is large; as we have seen many times before, by Assumption~\ref{as.corr}, it is sufficient to control the top curve under no conditioning.
+We need to control the second curve on the event that $\cL_1(0)$ is large; unlike in previous sections where we worked with Assumption~\ref{as.weak bk}(b\ensuremath{'}), here we will work with Assumption~\ref{as.corr}(b).
+This is because while Assumption~\ref{as.weak bk}(b\ensuremath{'}) says that the second curve lies $(\log M)^C$ above the parabola on $[-M,M]$ conditional on $\cL_1$, in the setting of extremal ensembles we will have no a priori control on how large we will need to make the interval $[-M,M]$ for the overall argument.
+Instead, we will control the conditioned second curve on all of $\R$ by obtaining similar control on the top curve under no conditioning and using Assumption~\ref{as.corr}(b).
 The following proposition obtains this control, showing that the top curve lies below a linearly decaying function of any constant slope up to a random vertical shift.